 Intrastate Movement of Feral Swine - Florida Department of Agriculture and Consumer Services

-Wild hogs, though not originally native to Florida, are now found within all 67 counties, and like any wild animal, can carry parasites and diseases - some of which can be transmitted to people.
-One such disease for hunters to be concerned with is swine brucellosis.
+Wild hogs, though not originally native to Florida, are now found in all 67 counties.
+Like other wild animals, wild hogs can carry parasites and diseases, some of which can be transmitted to people.
+One such disease is swine brucellosis, a bacterial disease.

 The FWC is advising hunters handling wild hog carcasses to take the following precautions to protect themselves from exposure to this bacterial disease:

 - Avoid eating, drinking or using tobacco when field-dressing or handling carcasses.

 - Use latex or rubber gloves when handling the carcass or raw meat.

 - Avoid direct contact with blood, reproductive organs and fecal matter.
 Wear long sleeves and eye protection, and cover any scratches, open wounds or lesions.

 - Clean and disinfect knives, work area, all exposed surfaces and clothing when finished.

 - Wash hands frequently with soap and water for 20 seconds or more.